 NOTE 1: In this release the 5GC does not support dual stack PDU Session (PDU Session type IPv4v6): The 5GC supports dual Stack UEs by using separate PDU sessions for IPv4 and IPv6.

 PDU sessions are established (upon UE request), modified (upon UE and 5GC request) and released (upon UE and 5GC request) using NAS SM signalling exchanged over N1 between the UE and the SMF.
-Upon request from an Application Server, the 5GC is able to trigger the UE to establish a PDU session to a specific DNN.

 The SMF is responsible of checking whether the UE requests are compliant with the user subscription.
 For this purpose it retrieves SMF level subscription data from the UDM.
 Such data may indicate per DNN:

 - The allowed PDU session Type.